patty-olanterns/mining_process_data/README.md

 # Conclusion
 A deep learning approach using RF (Random Forest Regressor) and LSTM (Long Short Term Memory) was implemented to forecast gangue content in flotation concentrate.
 Excluding *%iron in concentrate* from the features, *%silica in concentrate* were forecasted one hour ahead and with error below 1 (based on RMSE, MAE).
-As the dataset owner stated in [this post](https://www.kaggle.com/rogerbellavista/randomforestregressor-mae-0-0922-rmse-0-2314#434654), MAE and RMSE of 1±0.2 is a satisfactory result .
+As the dataset owner stated in [this post](https://www.kaggle.com/rogerbellavista/randomforestregressor-mae-0-0922-rmse-0-2314#434654), MAE and RMSE of 1±0.2 is a satisfactory result.

 A **RMSE of 0.72** was achieved using the LSTM model.
 It performed better than the Random Forest model which had a **RMSE of 0.77.**